 Additionally, up to 15 new branch campuses may be set up in the coming years to cater to the increasing demand for higher education in Dubai.
 The emirate currently has over 50 international institutions, many of which are branch campuses.

-These include branch campuses from leading UK universities, including the University of Birmingham, Heriot-Watt University, and the University of Stirling.
 The range of work visas with a strong educational landscape can ensure that businesses remain competitive and have consistent access to a diverse, highly skilled workforce.

-Setting up your regional office in Dubai from the UK
+Setting up your regional office in Dubai

 Each emirate has its own set of regulatory rules and free zones may have their own specific laws.
-Regardless of where you plan to take your business, Hawksford can help you manage these challenges and fulfil the requirements of setting up your regional HQ entity.
+Regardless of where you plan to take your business, we can help you manage these challenges and fulfil the requirements of setting up your regional HQ entity.

 Speak to our experts today